lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

     :mvn-global-settings: The name of the Maven global settings to use for Maven configuration. (default: global-settings)
     :mvn-opts: Sets MAVEN_OPTS to start up the JVM running Maven. (default: '')
-    :mvn-params: Additional mvn parameters to pass to the cli. (default: '') Must not include a "-f" option; see parameter mvn-dir.
+    :mvn-params: Parameters to pass to the mvn CLI. (default: '') Must not include a "-f" option; see parameter mvn-dir.
     :mvn-version: Version of maven to use. (default: mvn35)
-    :stream: Keyword that can be used to represent a release code-name.
+    :stream: Keyword that represents a release code-name.
         Often the same as the branch. (default: master)
     :submodule-recursive: Whether to checkout submodules recursively.
         (default: true)